NO IMAGE AVAILABLE AT THIS TIME

 PLEASE CONTACT GALLERY AT;

 +1 (514) 849.3311

 FOR MORE INFORMATION

 Bertrand-Jean Redon, known as Odilon Redon, was born on April 20 in Bordeaux, the second child of a couple recently returned from Louisiana where they had made their fortune.
-A frail child, he was brought up by nannies and lived a rather solitary life with an old uncle on a family domaine in the countryside of Medoc.
-The atmosphere of this region, with its obscure light and nuances awoke in Redon the strange worlds and phantasmagoric daydreams present throughout his life in his work.
+A frail child, he was brought up by nannies and lived a rather solitary life with an old uncle on a family domain in the countryside of Medoc.
+The atmosphere of this region, with its obscure light and nuances, awoke in Redon the strange worlds and phantasmagoric daydreams present throughout his life in his work.

 As an adolescent, Redon had his first drawing lessons with Stanislas Gorin, a watercolourist who encouraged him to copy and analyze the "impassioned works of Delacroix" and other artists of the day at the Museum of Bordeaux.
 Having taken up architecture to please his father at a time when Hausmann was redesigning the map of Paris during the Second Empire, Redon failed his examinations in Paris and, at 20, returned to Bordeaux.

 At this time he became friends with the botanist Armand Clavaud who introduced him to science and literature.
 With Clavaud, Redon began studying the Hindu Epics and read Les Fleurs du Mal by Baudelaire, which later became the inspiration for his Fallen Angel theme, as well as Edgar Allan Poe, whose darkness and drama appealed to the French romantic spirit.
 In 1861, Redon exhibited his watercolour landscapes for the first time with the Association of the Friends of Arts of Bordeaux, where he met Rodolphe Bresdin who taught him etching and lithography.
 In 1864, he entered the workshop of Gérôme at the Beaux-Arts school in Paris.